 Generally speaking, RF 20 is adequate for DVD and RF 22 is a good place to start when processing HD Blu-ray quality video.

+Part 3.
 Need Variable Bitrate?
 Why Not Try HandBrake Alternatives?

 As is known to all, variable bitrate is much better than CBR and ABR, with quality and size perfectly balanced.
 Click here to see the detailed difference if you're interested.
 Yet, HandBrake provides you with only constant bitrate and average bitrate, no variable bitrate option.
 Worse still, HandBrake produces lossy resulting file (even though you set CBR RF as 0), no truly 100% lossless conversion.